Join us as we travel through Germany next fall learning about the history of the Catholic Church and the 16th Century Reformation.

 **For those pilgrims who wish to arrange their own international airfare, we have a LAND ONLY price of $3,629.00 per person, discounted for Cash/Check payment, based on 40 participants, & double occupancy.
 Or $3,774.00 per person Full Price with Credit Card.
 Please discuss this option with Maggie McDaniel before booking your international air!!!! firstname.lastname@example.org or 419-290-8782

-- Round trip air from New York (JFK) to Luxembourg and Berlin to JFK
+- Round trip air from New York (JFK) to Berlin and Frankfurt to JFK

 - Breakfast / Dinner daily